Employment Situation– August 2015 (Household & Establishment)

-- About 6.5 million persons were employed part time for economic reasons during August.
+- About 6.5 million persons were employed part-time for economic reasons in August.
 People in this division could not work full time due to a deliberation from the employer(Eg. Hours cut).

 - The number of persons marginally attached to the labor force stood at 1.8 million, down by 329,000 from the same month in 2014.
 This category is not considered as unemployed since people did not search for jobs during the 4 weeks immediately preceding this survey.

 - About 624,000 workers were classified as discouraged workers, down by 151,000 from August 2014.
 This category of workers has stopped looking for jobs since they believe jobs are not available for them due to various reasons.

 Non-farm payroll employment growth averaged 247,000(monthly) in the last 12 months.
 Formidable among all sectors were Health Care and Social Assistance, which added 56,000 jobs during August 2015.
 Employment in Manufacturing reduced by 17,000 jobs in August followed by the Mining industry which lost 9,000 jobs.